NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 Thus,  aside improving the quality of product delivery as well as the quality of products, I recommend that the company consider giving discounts to her customers according to their level of activeness and revenue generation.
 This would help encourage customers and improve customer-manager relationship.
 That is to say, customers should be given discount based on their  Frequency and monetary value.
 While customer service agents should take up the responsibility of developing personal relationships with customers to help know and encourage customers who have not visited in recent times.

--I observed that Ireland as a country generates the least revenue.
+- I observed that Ireland as a country generates the least revenue.
 Ireland has only one city as shown in the analysis.
-However, If a single city can generate such revenue, then I recommend that  the expansion of the company  to many other cities particularly in Switzerland, Philippines, Singapore and Ireland
+However, If a single city can generate such revenue, then I recommend that  the expansion of the company  to many other cities particularly in Switzerland, Philippines, Singapore and Ireland.
 In Belgium, the products are sold in only two cities, yet one of the cities “Charleroi” has the record of least revenue return.
 For a country with small number of involvement, focus should be on expanding and optimizing services since the involvement of only two cities and the poor return from there might suggest wrong market strategy and poor delivery.

 - I observed that the top 5 countries with the highest sales and revenue are USA, Spain France, Australia, UK in descending order.
 Spain has lesser countries than France, but generates more revenue.
 This means that there is a great potential of Spain being the highest generator of revenue for the company .
 I recommend special attention and expansion of other branches in other cities in Spain.